jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Violent**
 **Violent** means that he strikes Supporting Characters with double his ATK.

+# Ardina
+Set: The Herald
+**Clone of the Silver Surfer**
+**Clone of the Silver Surfer** refers to the "card title" Silver Surfer.
+This means the name at the very top of the card must be Silver Surfer. **AKA

 # Arnim Zola (MC)
 Set: Crossover
 **ESP Box**